 Pro golfer Gene Siller and two other men shot dead on Georgia course

-Three men including pro golfer Gene Siller were killed by an assailant who drove through a Georgia country club and started shooting Saturday afternoon, CBS Atlanta affiliate WGCL-TV reports.
-The suspect was still on the loose early Monday and should be considered armed and dangerous, authorities said.
+Three men, including pro golfer Gene Siller, were killed by an assailant who drove through a Georgia country club and started shooting Saturday afternoon, CBS affiliate WGCL-TV reports.
+The suspect was still on the loose early Tuesday, authorities said.

-Cobb County Police said they found the body of Director of Golf Eugene Siller on the green of the 10th hole of the Pinetree Country Club in Kennesaw.
-He had a gunshot wound to the head.
+Cobb County Police said they found Siller's body on the green of the 10th hole of the Pinetree Country Club in Kennesaw with a gunshot wound to the head.

-Officers also found a white Dodge Ram 3500 pick-up truck that belonged to Paul Pierson on the green.
+Officers also found a white Dodge Ram 3500 pick-up truck that belonged to a man identified as Paul Pierson on the green.
 Then, they discovered Pierson's body and that of another man in the pick-up's bed.
 Both had been shot.

-The other man hasn't been identified yet but is thought to have been Hispanic.

 One witness told WGCL, "It was just kind of a frenzy and everybody was trying to figure out what was going on."

+"It does not appear Siller was in any way targeted, but rather was killed because he witnessed an active crime taking place," police said.

+The other victim hasn't been identified yet.
+Police also said Tuesday that the two dead men in the truck did not appear to have any relation to the location where the crime was committed.

-The Georgia State Golf Association tweeted its condolences to Siller's family, as did the Professional Golf Association (PGA).
+The Georgia State Golf Association tweeted its condolences to Siller's family, as did the Professional Golf Association.

 A GoFundMe page has been set up for the family.